mmkuang/grayclhn.github.io/102/syllabus-2013.md

 * Soumyadip Roy, <sroy30@iastate.edu>
 * Donggyu Yi, <dgyi@iastate.edu>

-If you can not make our regularly scheduled office hours, we'll all be happy to schedule other appointments by email.
+If you can not make our regularly scheduled office hours, we’ll all be happy to schedule other appointments by email.

 I will use [BlackBoard Learn](https://bb.its.iastate.edu) to